emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 first, so this add ``my_js`` onto ``LibraryManager.library``, the global object where all JavaScript library code should be.

-JavaScript Limits in library files
+JavaScript limits in library files
 ----------------------------------

-If you're not familar with JavaScript, say if you're a C/C++ programmer and just using emscripten, then the following issues probably won't come up, but if you're an experienced JavaScript programmer you need to be aware some common JavaScript practices can not be used in certain ways in emscripten
+If you're not familiar with JavaScript, say if you're a C/C++ programmer and just using emscripten, then the following issues probably won't come up, but if you're an experienced JavaScript programmer you need to be aware some common JavaScript practices can not be used in certain ways in emscripten